Improving Your Mental Resiliency and Fitness

 Practice the following habits to get better sleep:

 - Cut off screen time at least an hour before bed6

 - Try to go to bed at a regular time each day

 - Use your bed for sleep or relaxing activities only7

 - Restrict caffeinated drinks for the morning8

 What you eat has a direct impact on the way you feel, thus proper diet and nutrition are very important to your mental wellness.
-Try to reduce your intake of foods that can adversely affect your brain and mood, such as caffeine, alcohol, and foods with high levels of chemical preservatives or hormones (such as certain meats).9 For example, if there is a likelihood that you may have anxiety, PTSD, addiction issues and/or sleep issues, avoiding drugs and alcohol as well as eliminating or reducing the consumption of caffeine and other stimulants may help to alleviate your symptoms.
+Try to reduce your intake of foods that can adversely affect your brain and mood, such as caffeine, alcohol, and foods with high levels of chemical preservatives or hormones (such as certain meats).9 For example, if there is a likelihood that you may have anxiety, PTSD, and/or sleep issues, avoiding drugs and alcohol as well as eliminating or reducing the consumption of caffeine and other stimulants may help to alleviate your symptoms.